MRI causes Failed Back Surgery

-When “more than 50% of the patients indicated that they would undergo spine surgery based on abnormalities found on MRI, even without symptoms” we know that that there is a problem.
-Patients will go to surgery with no pain symptoms because the MRI said so.
-How many of these MRIs fell into the category of inappropriate?
+When “more than 50% of the patients indicated that they would undergo spine surgery based on abnormalities found on MRI, even without symptoms,” we know that that there is a problem.

 Where is the evidence for all this?
-It is all around us in the literature.
+It is all around us in the medical literature.

-Doctors reveal in a new study that a surprisingly high percentage of patients have misconceptions regarding the diagnosis and treatment of lumbar spondylosis (degenerative – osteoarthritic changes in the spine), and that these misconceptions persist in patients even after they had spine surgery.
+In a recent study, doctors found that a surprisingly high percentage of patients have misconceptions regarding their MRI diagnosis and their treatment of lumbar spondylosis (degenerative – osteoarthritic changes in the spine).

 The researchers asked patients questions designed to assess patient understanding of the role of MRI imaging in the diagnosis and treatment of low-back and leg pain, and patient perception of the indications for surgical compared with conservative management.

-- More than 50% of the patients indicated that they would undergo spine surgery based on abnormalities found on MRI, even without symptoms;
+- More than 50% of the patients indicated that they would undergo spine surgery based on abnormalities found on MRI, even without symptoms.
+4

 An amazing research paper appeared in May 2015.
 In this medical paper, doctors wanted to know what were the 100 most influential or frequently cited studies about lumbar spinal surgery.